Do I have Adrenal Exhaustion & What Aromatherapy Can Help?

 If you continue down this path of depleting your energy reserves without refueling your tank, this can cause you to either have a meltdown, cry at the drop of a hat, get angry or just be flat out exhausted with an “I don’t care” mentality.

-ME Break time to overcome adrenal exhaustion & what aromatherapy can help you
+ME Break time to overcome adrenal exhaustion & how aromatherapy can help you

 Does this sound familiar?
 If so, time to for a ME BREAK aka personal care break!
 I’m not asking you, I’m telling you…you need to take care of yourself.
 You can’t go on this way and function at your best.
 You have to take care of yourself.
 Because, if you don’t, who will?
 And how will ALL those tasks and responsibilities you have on your plate get done, if you can’t even get out of bed?
 All those people who depend on you, won’t have you to depend on.
 Think about that.
 If you want to people please, start with pleasing yourself.